slimlime/exploratory/blog.md

 The colour selection is biased towards the greys.
 I have a feeling that this is due to the fact that the grays in the C64 palette vary in luminosity whereas the other colours are very similar.
 This means that any image where the colours are closer to grey in luminosity will end up when they are converted as... grey.
 The thing is, endless tweaking of the biases in the palette selection are not going to make the C64 look like a Silicon Graphics workstation.

 I feel it is time to move on to image compression, which I may have mistakenly referred to as LZMA earlier.
 The algorithm I am actually going to use is LZ77, which I last implemented in 68000 machine code circa 1989.
 At the time I had no idea it was already a well established (and superseded) technique.
 It should work well for the simple images here.
-To improve things
+To improve things prior to the compression

-## Popcount
+- No dithering

-Helping the compression...
+More white and black space, fewer twiddly bits.

 - Foreground == Background

 Lots of attribute squares get the same foreground as background.
 This means they have empty data.
 More zeroes = better compression.
+I made a change to ensure that no pixel data was written in this case.

 - Popcount

-For the first time ever in over 20 years of programming I found a use for popcount (i.e. counting the set bits in a byte).
+For the first time ever in over 30 years of programming I found a use for popcount (i.e. counting the set bits in a byte).
 When assigning an attribute you can just as easily swap the bits and switch foreground and background colours.
 The image conversion routine *posterize-image* does precisely this- if there are more set bits than unset bits, it inverts the cell.
 Hopefully this will aid the compression by reducing the number of different bytes.
 Perhaps it will do nothing, in which case I will have failed to properly render service to Lord YAGNI once more.
 (Also, the popcount is done manually, rather than with the HN obsessives x86 instruction)

 # 11/6/2017 VICKY gets a playmate